-Okay I give up.
-I am in full Christmas holiday mode and I just can’t hide it any longer!
-It’s been a couple of weeks of working on festive recipes, pinning ideas on Pinterest and trying to decipher my kids’ Santa list (which might as well be written in another language – no idea what half the toys they want even are).
+I am in full Christmas mode and I just can’t hide it any longer!
+It’s been a couple of weeks of decking the house with twinkly lights, pinning ideas on Pinterest and trying to decipher my kids’ Santa list.

 - 1 tbsp baking powder